 Equipment for young children such as high chairs, microwaves for heating food and changing stations may not be available at many destinations.
 Parents should be advised to thoroughly research the facilities available prior to travel.

 Road rules vary country to country and age appropriate child seats may not be available at the destination.
 Parents should check this prior to travel and consider taking their own child car seats if necessary.

 - See the Accident Prevention advice page for further information.

 Many countries do not provide the same access to medical facilities and treatments as the UK.
 Some countries may have reciprocal health care agreements with UK, see individual country pages for details.

-The Foreign and Commonwealth Office (FCO) provides details of the nearest British Embassy or Consulate that may be able to help locate health care facilities at the destination.
-Neither the FCO or Embassy will pay for medical care even in an emergency.
+The Foreign, Commonwealth and Development Office (FCDO) provides details of the nearest British Embassy or Consulate that may be able to help locate health care facilities at the destination.
+Neither the FCDO or Embassy will pay for medical care even in an emergency.

 - The International Society of Travel Medicine has a Global Travel Clinic Locator available on their website.

 - Addresses for local medical services might also be available from larger hotels and from tour company representatives.